An $846,000 Inheritance Got Lost In Transit. That Was In February

 "If the bank really wants indemnity," she said in explaining her thinking to the CBC, "then UPS should sign it."

-There may now be new hope of a deal being reached, particularly as TD Canada Trust has issued a new statement in the wake of the story winning a wide audience in Canada and beyond.
+There may now be new hope of a deal being reached, particularly as TD Canada Trust has issued a new statement as the story has won a wide audience in Canada and beyond.

 But Hebert, 61, who went to the UPS store to await his hefty check back in February, is still waiting.